After 80 Days in the Hospital with Covid-19, Patient Returns to Thank Caregivers

 The 43-year-old father from Lewis County, north of Syracuse in the Adirondacks, spent nearly 80 days at Albany Medical Center, kept alive by extracorporeal membrane oxygenation (ECMO), prior to receiving a double lung transplant.

-Most people had never heard of ECMO before the early days of the pandemic, when doctors began using it in an attempt to save the lives of critically sick Covid patients.
+Most people had never heard of ECMO before the early days of the pandemic, when doctors began using it in an attempt to save the lives of critically ill Covid patients.
 The most advanced form of life support, ECMO allows the lungs and heart to rest by using a machine to oxygenate blood outside the body.
 It had been used mostly for patients recovering from heart surgery, or as a bridge to further treatment.
 During the pandemic, it became a critical tool for patients like Yager who were young and otherwise healthy and were not improving after being on a ventilator.

 Doctors recognized immediately that Yager could be a candidate for the lifesaving measure.